VectorMethods/videovector-python/docs/public-governance.md

 1. Develop and review changes in private company repositories or branches.
 2. Sync approved public changes through the organization automation identity.
 3. Run CI on the public repository before merging to `main`.
-4. Publish releases only through `.github/workflows/release.yml`.
+4. Publish packages only through the bot-dispatched `.github/workflows/release.yml`.
+5. Create GitHub Releases only through the private `Public Repo Bot` after registry publish and install smoke checks pass.

 If an emergency manual intervention is unavoidable, rewrite and verify the history before pushing to public refs.
 The verification must scan author and